joegreene/Spring-2014-CS-Lab--SI-/Week 14/hangman.md

 #### Debugging
 At this point, if your code works completely as you need it to be then good job.
 Else, you'll want to write down a list of what's wrong, think about how to fix that, then revise either your psuedo-code, your C++ work, or both.
-You'll want to check for robustness (e.g. invalid input) as well, although that isn't a requirement for this project.
+You need to make sure you meet all required specifications for your program.

 ### Practice Assignment
+__NOTE:__ The Hangman game is under the assumption that the word/phrase used only contains letters and spaces.
+No other special characters.

 1. Complete the Hangman game.
-Hopefully we'll have enough time to do this.
+Hopefully we'll have enough time to do this, and if not just look at how my code works.
 It needs to have the following:
   - Must print the correct number of dashes and spaces for the guesses (e.g. --- --- for guess phrase "Old Dog")
-  - Must print the list of wrong guesses each turn.
-  - Allow the user to have six unique guesses (for each body part).
+  - Allow the user to have six unique guesses (i.e. for each body part).
+    - If the user inputs a value not a letter, tell the user to input a letter (don't subtract from the total amount of guesses).
+  - Must print the list of wrong guesses each turn, as letters (like the original game).
   - Must tell the user the right word in the end (if they used up all their unique wrong guesses).

 __NOTE:__ Remember that going from your psuedo-code to your C++ translation should be pretty seamless.

-Example outputs are located under "hangman_minimum" in the "Solutions" folder.
+Example outputs are located under "hangman_minimum" in the "outputs" folder.
+They don't have to be exactly the same, just have similar functionality.

 ### Extra Challenges
 Add the following to your game:
 - Must grab a word list from a text file.
 The phrase count is arbitrary (if anything set it to 50).
-If the file does not exist, __do not__ execute the game.
+  - If the file does not exist, __do not__ execute the game.
   - Let the user know the file is unreadable or does not exist.
+  - After initializing the word list, make the guess phrase equal a random word in the word list.
-- Print out the hangman image each time.
-HINT: Best way to do this is to use a 2d-array.
+- Print out the hangman image each time. __HINT:__ Best way to do this is to use a 2d-array.

-Example outputs are located under "hangman_complete" in the "Solutions" folder.
+Example outputs are located under "hangman_complete" in the "outputs" folder.
+They don't have to be exactly the same, just have similar functionality.

+.
 -------------------------------------------------------------------------------
 Copyright &copy; 2014 Joseph Greene <joeisgreene@csu.fullerton.edu>
 Released under [The MIT License] (http://opensource.org/licenses/MIT)